19 September 2017

 Explore an initial policy paper to address current legislative gaps in support of social enterprise practice in ARMM.

-Expected outputs from this policy dialogue include (1) mainstreaming social entrepreneurship in the different programs and activities of the various offices composing the regional economic cluster; (2) creating a conducive policy environment in support of social enterprises in the region which may start from enacting a regional policy through the Regional Legislative Assembly, and; (3) gathering support from the business sector on social enterprise promotion, inclusion in their value/supply chains, among others.
+Expected outputs from this policy dialogue include (1) mainstreaming social entrepreneurship in the different programs and activities of the various offices composing the regional economic cluster; (2) creating a conducive policy environment in support of social enterprises in the region which may start from enacting a regional policy through the Regional Legislative Assembly; and (3) gathering support from the business sector on social enterprise promotion, inclusion in their value/supply chains.

 The Bangsamoro Social Enterprise Advocates

 A team of government representatives from the Department of Trade and Industry and the Cooperative Development Authority in ARMM with civil society leaders representing organizations from different provinces in the Bangsamoro region working on cooperatives, children and youth, indigenous peoples, Muslim affairs, governance, among others embarked on a study visit to the UK (London and Belfast in Northern Ireland.
-The team was exposed to social enterprise practice relating to peace, social inclusion, community cohesion etc.
+The team was exposed to social enterprise practice relating to peace, social inclusion, among others; community cohesion, etc.)

 The outcomes of this policy dialogue are expected to feed into the strategy paper of the Bangsamoro Social Enterprise Advocates to ensure alignment.
 This will also aid in determining critical next steps of the advocates in relating to the various government agencies and offices in the ARMM.

-From recommendation of DTI-ARMM, the participant list includes representatives of the economic cluster of the regional government, members of the Committee on Trade and Industry of the Regional Legislative Assembly and officers of the provincial chambers of commerce and industry.
+From recommendation of the Department of Trade and Industry of the Autonomous Region in Muslim Mindanao (DTI-ARMM), the participant list includes representatives of the economic cluster of the regional government, members of the Committee on Trade and Industry of the Regional Legislative Assembly and officers of the provincial chambers of commerce and industry.